peterdemin/peterdemin.github.io/source/13_drafts/05-shopify-life-story.rst

 in-person benefits, making it an uncomfortable experience for the remote minority of software engineers.

+.. _h.idhlwuxishkm:

 Now
+---

 At the same time, I started to learn more about the pain points I observed at work: remote project management, asynchronous communication, and autonomous teams.
-I learned about a few companies that embraced these values and my long-time passion –for-profit open-source: GitLab and PostHog.
+I learned about a few companies that embraced these values and my long-time passion – for-profit open-source: GitLab and PostHog.

 Recently I found Kaz's interview about focus on crafters in Shopify, and